Local Government (Councillor Conduct) and Other Legislation Amendment Bill 2023

 5.59 pmMr SMITHSupports

-Supported the bill as a committee member, acknowledging the extensive bipartisan inquiry process and concerns raised about weaponisation of the complaints system and overreach by the Office of the Independent Assessor.
+Supported the bill as a committee member, noting the extensive inquiry process and the improvements to the councillor conduct system.
+Praised the collaborative committee work.

 6.08 pmMr HARTSupports